 PEH 221/222 ADVANCED PHYSICAL EDUCATION (Grade 10-12) Two Semesters

 This course is designed to develop an interest in lifetime sports and activities to promote fitness and strength activities as well as building a healthy lifestyle.
 There will also be two projects per semester.
 Pre-requisite: Successfully completed PE or be in 10-12th grade.

 The major goal of health instruction is to arm students with the knowledge to make healthy choices that lead to a higher quality of life.
 We will explore the physical, mental, and social aspects of health and how the choices we make affect each of these areas.

 PEH 311/312 CONDITIONING (Grades 11 – 12) 1 - 2 Semesters

 This class is for students who want to improve their overall fitness.
-Participants will have opportunities to improve in the following areas; speed, quickness, strength, flexibility, body composition, explosive power, cardio-respiratory, nutrition, leadership, and individual sport skills.
+Participants will have opportunities to improve in the following areas; speed, quickness, strength, flexibility, body composition, explosive power, cardio-respiratory, nutrition, leadership, and individual sports skills.
 Prerequisite: must have successful completion of freshman physical education.

 HTH 212 ADV.
 HEALTH AND FITNESS (Grade 10-12) 1-2 Semesters

-This is an upper level course for students interested in learning how to lead a healthy lifestyle and not for preparing for athletics.
+This is an upper-level course for students interested in learning how to lead a healthy lifestyle and not for preparing for athletics.
 The main focus of the class will be to improve the present level of fitness and weight loss.
 We will also learn about proper nutrition and how it plays a role in this process.